 When one year ends and another begins, many of us, willingly or unwillingly though, look back on our ups and downs, achievements and challenges.
 Now, the calendar suggests summing up the results of the past 12 months.
-Today we reflect on 2018 and recall the features introduced into Apple Search Ads during the year.
+Today we reflect on Apple Search Ads 2018 features.
 Enjoy our roundup!

 May 29: Creative Sets Added to Search Ads

 The first remarkable feature of the year – creative sets – was unveiled only in May, but there was another big event to precede it.
 On February 22, Apple increased the allowable number of screenshots on a product page to 10.
 Before the release, the image gallery set was restricted to 5.